 Swimming pools and spas

-A building permit is required for a private swimming pool or spa capable of holding more than 30 centimetres of water.
+A building permit is required for a private swimming pool or spa capable of holding a depth of water of 30 centimetres or greater.
 This includes any structure or excavation used primarily for swimming, wading, paddling or the like, and includes portable and inflatable pools.
 Pools and spas must also be secured in accordance with state legislation.
 For more information, refer to the Related Links below.

 Fences and retaining walls